Skip to main content

 • Separate spoken claims from visual-only evidence.

-• Verify any number, quote, recommendation, or disputed claim against the original source.
+• Check any number, quote, advice, or disputed claim against the source.

 Which tool should you use?